-Stay in Zakynthos Town if you are staying for a shorter trip, you are traveling to or from the island by boat, you want the conveniences of a modern city, you are looking for the best place to stay in Zante to have easy access to attractions.
+Stay in Zakynthos Town if you are first-timers; you are staying for a shorter trip, you are traveling to or from the island by boat; you travel without a car and want to have easy access to attractions.

-Best places to stay in Zakynthos Town:🔍FIND MORE HOTELS IN ZAKYNTHOS TOWN
+Best places to stay in Zakynthos Town for first-time visitors:

 Read also about Greece: Best areas to Stay in Lefkada

-Laganas is a large beach resort town in the south of the island.
+Laganas is a popular beach resort town in the south of the island, attracting both youngsters and families.
 It’s the primary hotspot for Zakynthos’ famous nightlife scene, largely centered around the main Laganas Road, also known as the Laganas Strip.

 There is a range of accommodation available along the strip, so if the party scene is your primary reason for visiting Zakynthos, you can stay just a few steps from the heart of the action.
 No need to worry about getting lost on a long walk home after a night out.